 Scott Tanis | Assistant Coach

-Scott Tanis enters his fourth year as an assistant coach for Augustana's men's and women's cross country and track and field teams in the 2017-18 seasons.
+Scott Tanis enters his seventh year as an assistant coach for Augustana's men's and women's cross country and track and field teams in 2020.

 In 2017 Cross Country season, Tanis assisted with the men’s team capturing their ninth straight NSIC title, their sixth consecutive Central Region championship and finish in eighth at Nationals.
 Tanis helped the men get eight All-NSIC recipients, including Alec Kray being named NSIC Newcomer of the Year, and six All-Region honorees.

 Tanis was instrumental in helping the women’s team return to Nationals for the 11th time in 12 seasons and finishing in 14th, with Mackenzie Kelly earning All-American honors.
 The Viking women automatically qualified for the National meet after taking third at the Central Regional and also took third at the NSIC Championships.
 Tanis helped Emily Tromp being named NSIC Newcomer of the Year and had four All-NSIC selections and three All-Region performers.

 Tanis helped the men's cross country to its eighth consecutive NSIC title and its fifth straight Central Region championship.
 Glen Ellingson was a repeat champion in the NSIC and had four runners earn All-Central Region honors.
 He also helped six runners earn All-NSIC honors.
 He helped guide the men's team to a 12th-place finish nationally and Nathan Hauge earned All-American honors.

 The women's team took fifth at the NSIC meet and eighth in the Central Region Championship.
 Tanis played a part in helping Mackenzie Kelly to All-NSIC honors and Kelly, Annie Kruse and Alana Sesow earning All-Central Region accolades.